Psychedelics have been popular since the 1960s, with their usage hitting a peak in the mid-1970’s – aptly dubbed the psychedelic era (1)

 Most psychedelics have a high potential for abuse and carry risk factors.
 This means that psychedelics such as Ecstasy, Acid, MDMA, N-Bomb, and freshly prepared magic mushrooms are all Class A drugs under The Misuse of Drugs Act 1971 in the UK.

-Legal highs with hallucinogenic effects are also illegal under the Psychoactive Drugs Act 2016 (5)
+Legal highs with hallucinogenic effects were also made illegal by the UK Government under the Psychoactive Drugs Act 2016 (5)

 Psychedelics for curing mental health illnesses and treating addiction